Composing Policy Gradients and Prompt Optimization for Language Model Programs: Experiments

 \subsection{LMs and datasets}

-The LM programs for each of the tasks we use for evaluation, along with example inputs and program trajectories, are shared in \autoref{app:task_details}.
-We use the LM program implementations open-sourced by \citet{tan2025langprobelanguageprogramsbenchmark} as our starting point for all tasks, but make modifications for \hover{}.
-For more information on the LMs and datasets used along with their license information, refer to \autoref{app:assets}.
+For both LM programs and datasets, we start with implementations from the Language Programs Benchmark (LangProBe), which was created to allow easy evaluation of optimization approaches for multi-module LM programs \citep{tan2025langprobelanguageprogramsbenchmark}.
+The DSPy implementation of these LM programs for each task is shown in \autoref{app:task_details}.

-\paragraph{LMs} We run our experiments on two open LMs: \llamathreepointoneshort{}~\citep{grattafiori2024llama3herdmodels} and \qwenthreeshort{}~\citep{yang2025qwen3technicalreport}.
-Although \mmgrpo{} allows for different LM copies to learn separate weight updates for the different modules of a program, we use the same underlying LM weights for each module for lightweight training and deployment in a multi-task manner.
+\textbf{LMs.} We run our experiments on \llamathreepointoneshort{}~\citep{grattafiori2024llama} and \qwenthreeshort{}~\citep{yang2025qwen3technicalreport}.
+Although \mmgrpo{} allows for different LM copies to learn separate weight updates for the different modules of a program, we focus on the multi-task setting where a single set of weights is shared for all modules in an LM program.

+\textbf{Classification.} \banking{} is an intent classification benchmark involving $13{,}083$ labeled customer service queries from the banking domain \citep{casanueva2020efficient}.
+The task is to assign each user query to one of 77 intent classes, an example of which is shared below.